Proglang-TypeScript/dts-auto-generate/notes.md

 We want to generate TypeScript declaration files for JavaScript libraries **without** relying on code examples or tests provided by the library's authors.

-Using such code examples are problematic because they are:
+Using such code examples is problematic because they are:

 * Non-exhaustive.
 The library might contain additional exported functions that are not shown in the code examples.
 The functions that are shown in the examples may also have behaviours that are not properly explained in the code.
 (I imagine that) functions with many configuration options suffer a lot from this.
 * Stale.
 Code examples are not a part of the shipped library.
 Instead they serve as documentation.
 (From studies we know that) documentation material is susceptible to becoming stale, just as well as manually written TS declaration files (see e.g. TSEvolve).